-Put sugar and 1-pint water together in a pan and heat gently until sugar is dissolved.
+Put sugar and the half pint of water together in a pan and heat gently until sugar is dissolved.
 Then bring to a boil and boil steadily to 220 degrees on a candy/sugar thermometer.
 Peel the pears and carefully core them from the flower or upper end.
-Lift them into the syrup, add vanilla bean, cover pan and poach gently for 20-30 minutes until tender.
+Lift them into the syrup, add vanilla bean, cover pan and poach gently for twenty to thirty minutes until tender.
 Test doneness with a knife or skewer inserted in the thickest part of the fruit; the pears are poached when they are just cooked through, but not completely soft.
 Cool in the syrup.

 Break up the chocolate and add it to the water in a pan.
 Simmer until chocolate is dissolved, then add the granulated sugar.
 When the mixture is dissolved bring to the boil and simmer with pan uncovered until the sauce is syrupy and will coat the back of the spoon.

 To serve, drain the pears thoroughly, coat with the chocolate sauce and serve.
-Both vanilla ice cream and crystallized violets are optional.
+Both vanilla ice cream and crystallized violets are optional, but definitely festive.